Me too. And her. And him.

 Or the party I went to in college where the guy I danced with thought it totally appropriate to run his hand down the front of my dress and became outraged when rebuffed him, saying “isn’t this what you came for?”
 I had never met him before, by the way.

-We expect the boogie man to be some creepy old man or a parent’s new paramour, but how d you avoid your own peers?
+We expect the boogie man to be some creepy old man or a parent’s new paramour, but how do you avoid your own peers?

 Numbness is the absence of pain, not the absence of injury.

 I’m a pretty curvy lady.
 I’ve lived in this body almost my whole life.
-As I started to develop, my mom became really cognizant about what I wore.
-It’s common for us to carefully police young girls clothing, not just for decency but protection from predators.
+As I started to develop, my mom became really cognizant of what I wore.
+It’s common for us to carefully police young girls’ clothing, not just for decency but for protection from predators.
 But I learned early on that it didn’t matter what I wore or how I carried myself; men would still find a way to degrade and demean me.

 Sadly, much like many others, this continues to be my experience as an adult.
 The standard catcalling and ogling are a strong point of frustration, and some acts cause me to be extra guarded about physical safety.

-Like the guy and his friend that followed me in his car as I walked back to my apartment complex a couple years ago to “holla” at me.
-What started as good exercise turned into a fight or flight situation.
+Like the guy and his friend that followed me in his car as I walked back to my apartment complex a couple of years ago to “holla” at me.
+What started as good exercise turned into a fight-or-flight situation.
 My thoughts raced – “I told this guy I wasn’t interested…if I stop he’ll keep trying.
 If I keep walking they’ll know where I live…”

 What silences us?